 This custom made Ike military coat was made for him in June 1945 for various V-E day celebrations, including a tour of the UK with all the other studio heads.
 I found no record of Cohn holding any honorary military office or placement, although he did make Kate Smith short films for the USO during the war.

-The quote is credited to Red Skelton, commenting on the 2,000 plus people at Columbia Studio, in 1958, for Cohn's funeral.
+The quote "Give the people what they want and they will come" is credited to Red Skelton, commenting on the 2,000 plus people showed up at Columbia Studio, in 1958, for Cohn's funeral.
 Shown are some of the celebrity attendees including Frank Capra, Jimmy Stewart, Glenn Ford, Kim Novak, George Raft.
 Mervyn Leroy and Dick Powell.